 Remote learning might feel isolating, but it doesn't have to be a lonely experience.
 We highly recommend staying connected to your instructors, classmates, friends, and family during this time.
 It's important to feel connection and community.

 Participate in class discussions, online forums, and virtual office hours.
 Contribute your ideas and don't be afraid to ask questions!
 Most likely, you're asking a question that someone else also has.

 Online study groups are possible!
 Connect with classmates through GauchoSpace and form accountability buddies.
-Having a friend to discuss assignments, review material, and work through pain points with is important.
-Considering using one of these video/chat tools to meet:
+Having a friend to discuss assignments, review material, and work through main points is important.
+Consider using one of the following to connect with others: